-Where to Stay in Cornwall First Time: 14 Best Areas
+Where to Stay in Cornwall First Time: 14 Best Areas & Towns

 Located in the southwest of England, Cornwall is a part of the west country known for its outstanding natural beauty, sandy beaches, historic castles, fishing villages and so much more.
 In fact, it and the Lake District are often regarded as the two best outdoor locations in the UK.

-Cornwall can be reaches from London within 5 hours driving by car.
+Cornwall can be reached from London within 5 hours by car.
 Without a car, you can take direct trains from London, Bristol, Bath and Exeter to Penzance (main train station in Cornwall), Truro, St Austell, Bodmin Parkway.
 There are flights into Cornwall Airport Newquay.
 Add to it is the extensive bus network connecting Cornwall’s towns and villages.

 💖 Best Area for first-timers:St Ives